 In 1935 he served as the president of the Launceston Agricultural Association of which he had been a member of for many years.
 He was also a member of the local Unemployment committee and the Launceston Old Age Pensions sub-committee and to complete his public work he served on the board of Governors of Horwell Grammar school.

 He was a staunch Methodist.
-His standing achievement was in his support and drive for the new Hospital built at Longlands on ground donated by Mr. C. H. Gillbard.
+His standing achievement was in his support and drive for the new Hospital built at Longlands on ground donated by Mr C. H. Gillbard.
 Ernest was also a founder member of Launceston Golf Club.

 His two sons Roy and Harold carried on the business which finally closed just four years shy of its centenary in January 1970 with the shop in church street being taken over by Liptons.